-Western Wealth Management is a fee-based firm with more than $1.12 billion in assets under management.
-WWM is a full-service financial advisor, offering wealth management and financial planning to clients in various financial situations.
+Western Wealth Management (WWM) is a large financial advisory firm founded in 2016.
+WWM is a fee-based firm.
+The firm is a full-service financial advisor, offering wealth management and financial planning to clients in various financial situations.

 Though Western Wealth Management is not a broker-dealer itself, many of its investment advisors are registered with LPL, a broker-dealer.
 This means that the advisors can make investment recommendations and complete the transactions for you.
-As a result, you’ll be paying them a commission -- a conflict of interest explained in full below.
+As a result, you’ll be paying them a commission, which is a potential conflict of interest.

 Western Wealth Management Background

 WWM was founded in 2016.
+It registered with the SEC as an investment advisor in the same year.
 G.E.
 Buenning, who serves as the managing member, is the sole owner.

 The minimum account size at WWM depends on what program you take part in: